 Tendons are thick, fibrous cords of connective tissue which connect muscles to bone.
 They facilitate movement of a bone or structure.
 In this case, the Achilles tendon is responsible for helping the knee joint to flex and plantarflexion of the ankle joint.
 Under too much strain and stress, even the strongest tendon can become injured.
 Overuse can cause the tendon to become inflamed, this is known as Achilles Tendonitis or Tendinitis.
-As the injury progresses, collagen degeneration and scar formation can occur within the tendon.
+As the injury progresses, collagen degeneration and scar tissue formation can occur within the tendon.
 This deterioration of the Achilles tendon is known as Achilles Tendinopathy.
-Not only does this reduce the flexibility of the tendon, thickening or lumps can be felt within the region of scar formation.
+Not only does this reduce the flexibility of the tendon, thickening or lumps can be felt within the region of scar tissue.
 If further overuse injury occurs, the tendon could rupture or tear.

 Achilles tendonitis is typically not related to a specific traumatic incident, and results from repetitive stress of the tendon.
 This can be seen when individuals push their bodies too much and/or too soon, but other factors can also contribute to the injury.
 These factors are:

 Other factors such as obesity, age, and diabetes can also predispose an individual to sustaining an Achilles tendon injury.
 From a physiological perspective, the lowered blood circulation around the Achilles tendon predisposes it to delayed healing compared to other tendons in the body.
 The Achilles tendon can receive a stress load of up to 4 times our body weight while walking… now imagine the stress load when running and jumping!
 That is why Achilles tendon injuries are most common in high-load, high-impact sports such as Basketball, Running, and Gymnastics.
 Due to the frequent use of this tendon, Achilles tendon pain should be treated as soon as possible to prevent it from deteriorating.